Raphael40/CV/README.md

 _Research intern_
 -	Brainstorming ideas, researching subjects, and gaining insight into the project management in a pre-production process of a tv series
 -	Very good office experience in a well run company

-## Skills

-How past experience will be useful in software development?

-Consider skills relevent to software development.
-Projects before Makers that I am proud of and/or are relevent to technology.
-Good examples clearly explain the impact you've had.

-#### Development skills:

-Javascript, Ruby, HTML, CSS.
-Experience to be filled
-Past experience include codebar tutorials / Youtube projects

 ## Education